KMak-Dev/Neural-Evolution-With-Pong/README.md

 ## Evolving your genome

-Should you wish to train your own version of the AI and save it, change “training_mode” to True in `main.py` and run.
+Should you wish to train your own version of the AI and save it, set `training_mode` to True in `main.py` and run.
 The best genome will be saved to `empty_genome.pkl`.